mingqi2014/mingqi2014.github.io/README.md

 #Codes and Syntax

 Markdown will be the main syntax applied in webpage construction.
 I will add more functions for possible interactions in the future, using other languages.
+Mingqi Xie is insofar the only contributor to this project.

 #Human Languages and Expression